Reviews

 5. Cover it all with plaster and cast bronze metal inside.

-Serdar Eraol, owner of Efes Bronze: “We print with PLA and use PrintinZ bed sticker instead of PEI.
+Serdar Eraol, owner of Efes Bronze: “We print with PLA .
 The bed temperature is 55oC.
 The print layer is 0.3mm at the base, 0.2mm for the body parts and 0.1mm for the face.
 We use the 0.4mm nozzle and 7-8% infill.
 After 100-150 layers, we change the infill to 2-3% only.
-Some parts are 3 perimeters and some just 2″
+Some parts are 3 perimeters and some just 2″ Check their Instagram at: instagram.com/efesbronze/

 Several of our customers are using Modix Big 60 to print molds for composite materials, such as carbon fiber.
 In this example, the printed parts were being used as a jig for precise drilling of a carbon fiber part.
 Mr. Neal Crookston, Production Supervisor: “The fixtures in the carbon fiber part allows us to fixate it so that we can always accurately drill holes.
 It took about 60 hours each at 80 mm/s, PLA.
 The solid one is about 2.5 lbs. of plastic, the one with holes about a pound less.”